enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 > It is important to stress that problems worth solving are associated with a customer’s strong motivation to partake.

 People are generally very happy to help you improve your idea, this does not mean they will become a customer.
-Often, feedback collected from less enthusiastic people - referred to as a false objection - signals they never really want to buy your product.
+Often, feedback collected from less enthusiastic people - referred to as a _false objection_ - signals they never really want to buy your product.

 In this situation they simply pick a feature they know you cannot presently deliver, in order to escape what they feel is an interrogation process.

 This is especially true of many innovation programs where Lean is used.
 Very little is done to help participants determine if their idea is solving a true problem, which if solved, represents real value for the person suffering from the problem.
-Rather, the emphasis is on this fast cycle of guess work, experimentation and necessary pivots based on the feedback collected.
+Rather, the emphasis is on this fast cycle of _guess work_, experimentation and necessary pivots based on the feedback collected.

 ## Better together